toksaitov/kernel-project/ubuntu-focal/Readme.md

     and restart the installation process

         sudo dpkg -i *.deb

+    If the versions of the kernels are the same, you may have to remove the old one first, and then install your custom one.

+         sudo apt remove linux-image-5.4.0-91-generic
+         sudo dpkg -i *.deb

-53. Reboot the machine to start using the new kernel.
+55. Reboot the machine to start using the new kernel.

         sudo shutdown -r now

-54. Reconnect to your machine.
+56. Reconnect to your machine.

         ssh -p 2222 <the user name specified during installation>@127.0.0.1

-55. Go to the directory with sources of the process information utility "tasks".
+57. Go to the directory with sources of the process information utility "tasks".

         cd '~/kernel-project/tasks'

-56. Adjust system call numbers that you have defined in the kernel.
+58. Adjust system call numbers that you have defined in the kernel.
 Change values for constants `__NR_get_pids` and `__NR_get_task_info` in `tasks.c`.

         vim tasks.c

-57. Recompile the user space program.
+59. Recompile the user space program.

         make clean
         make

-58. Test the new system calls.
+60. Test the new system calls.

         ./tasks